 Our goals are to pioneer the development of biomaterial systems for 3D cell culture to further fundamental understanding of how cells receive and exchange information with their extracellular microenvironment, and subsequently to use this knowledge to engineer material niches for translational applications in cell delivery and regenerative medicine.
 Our approach includes the development of synthetic, tunable extracellular matrix mimics by employing multiple orthogonal chemistries to fabricate hydrogel polymer systems.
 We exploit photochemical reactions to manipulate material biophysical and biochemical properties in both space and time.
-These 3D cell culture platforms have been applied to answer questions of fundamental biological and clinical importance, which include (i) demonstrating specific extracellular signals to control the survival, expansion and differentiation of bone marrow derived mesenchymal stem cells and mouse embryonic stem cells, (ii) pioneering strategies to create bioactive materials that protect transplanted beta cells from deleterious effects of the immune system, and (iii) understanding the fibroblast-to-myofibroblast transition in valvular interstitial cells as it relates to heart valve disease and exploring the role of mechanotransduction in regulating the myofibroblast phenotype.
-Research projects in our group are funded primarily by grants from the National Institutes of Health, the National Science Foundation, and the Howard Hughes Medical Institute.
+These 3D cell culture platforms have been applied to answer questions of fundamental biological and clinical importance, which include (i) demonstrating specific extracellular signals to control the survival, expansion and differentiation of bone marrow derived mesenchymal stem cells for applications in musculoskeletal regeneration, (ii) understanding the fibroblast-to-myofibroblast transition in cardiac cells as it relates to fibrotic disease and exploring the role of mechanotransduction in regulating the myofibroblast phenotype, and (iii) using spatiotemporal regulation of matrix properties to direct organoid development.
+Research projects in our group are funded primarily by grants from the National Institutes of Health, the National Science Foundation, and DARPA.